Concealed Weapons Permit in Miami

 There are no hidden fees, everything you’ll need to complete the class will be provided for you.

-▶︎ A loaned 9mm firearm to qualify with in the gun range
+▶︎ A loaned 9mm firearm to qualify with (GLOCK 17 T)

 There is NO DEPOSIT REQUIRED to reserve a seat to attend our concealed weapons permit class.
 You can reserve a seat right now and pay after completing the class on the day you attend.